soleil-ica/Lima-camera-lambda/doc/tango.rst

 --------

 =======================	=============== =======================	======================================
 Command name		    Arg. in		    Arg. out		        Description
 =======================	=============== =======================	======================================
-Init			DevVoid 	DevVoid			Do not use
-State			DevVoid		DevLong			Return the device state Status			DevVoid		DevString		Return the device state as a string getAttrStringValueList	DevString:	DevVarStringArray:	Return the authorized string value list for
+Init			        DevVoid 	    DevVoid			        Do not use State			        DevVoid		    DevLong			        Return the device state Status			        DevVoid		    DevString		        Return the device state as a string
-			Attribute name	String value list	a given attribute name
 =======================	=============== =======================	======================================